RaphielGang/Telegram-Paperplane/README.md

 - `.get notes`:                      Fetch all notes set in the userbot in that chat

 - `.img text`:                       Search and fetch first two images from google

+- `.approvepm`:                      Approves the Person in reply to PM, incase PM-Permit is enabled

 Clone this and try to add features to it, make pull requests to merge it ;)